qwell/disorder-in-the-court/README-Florida.md

 ### Brevard County

-If awards were being given, Brevard County would easily win the "You Tried!" award.

 Document URLs contain a version of the document ID that is encrypted using a method that includes an expiry mechanism.
 Although every docket entry displays the associated document ID, the encrypted form -- which is required to view documents -- is only provided for documents that the user has access to.
-This would be a great method that enables sharing of documents for a limited time, but for one fatal _[and heartbreaking - Ed.]_ flaw.
+This would be a great method that enables sharing of documents for a limited time, but for one fatal flaw.

 Along with the encrypted document ID, the URLs also contained the query parameters `theIV=` and `theKey=`, which an astute observer might recognize as AES128.
 Using the IV and key from the URL, an attacker can encrypt a document ID and use it to view a restricted document.
 Additionally, URLs included the parameter `isRedacted=` which, as the name suggests, accepted the encrypted form of the strings "Yes" or "No" to view unredacted copies of documents.